nasa/bigstac/tester/README.md

 | call_count | 10             | Number of times to execute query against test engine
 | test_file  | suite.json     | Search query config file
 | engine     | duckdb         | Name of the engine to test against, currently only DuckDB

+---

+### single.py

+	./single.py \
+		--verbose
+		--data '"../../path/to/data/*.parquet"' \
+		--note 'fastrun' \
+		suite.json \

+* --verbose adds output to the console
+* --data is the path to parquet file or where to start looking for them if the config file has paths
+* --note text to add to reports indicating the nature of this run
+* suite.json, no flag given, name of config file

+Output will be written to two files starting with the following fields in the name:
+1. an iso date and time
+2. name of the test from config file
+3. note from command line
+4. format (json and csv)

+For example: `2024-10-21_16-22-01-Primary_tests-fastrun.csv`

+---

+### create_sql.py and sql_tester.py

+These two applcations work off of the same configuration files but split up the work of generating tests and then testing them.
+First generate a list of statments with:

+	./create_sql.py --all --order suite.json > out.csv

+where:
+* --all, will add tests with `SELECT *` unless test already is a star select
+* --order, will add tests without order by unless test alread is missing order by
+* suite.json, no flag given, name of config file

+Output is CSV and can be piped to a file.

+To run tests use:

+	./sql_tester.py \
+		--data "../../path/to/data/*.parquet" \
+		--note authors-run \
+		out.csv

+where:
+* --data is the path to parquet file or where to start looking for them if the config file has paths
+* --note text to include in report about the run
+* out.csv, no flag given, name of config file

+Output will be written similar to `single.py` but to a `reports` directory so as to not get in the way of those runs.

 ## Findings